 Postdoctoral Research Associate (PRAT) Program

-A 3-year postdoctoral research training fellowship in a laboratory at NIH or the Food and Drug Administration.
+A 3-year postdoctoral research training fellowship in a laboratory at NIH.

 For more information about NIGMS clinical pharmacology research training, contact: